LegoCreation/Corona-Tracking-web-app/Second_Sprint/README.md

 ✅   Debugged almost 40 percent of code to make it modular and bug free.

-✅   Created documentation generation infrastructure using Flask-Selfdoc.

-✅   Created sql table query for a single instructor to be in control of multiple games.

-✅   Added player registration functionality.

-✅   Added player login functionality.

-✅   Added tests for login and register.

-✅   Create game by admin functionality implemented.
-After game creation, displays list of all players' usernames, passwords and roles.

 ## Acknowledgments

 * Special thanks to Mr. Mahiem Agrawal for guiding through the task.